simonsmith/simonsmith.io/src/markdown/improving-terminal-experience/index.md

 * [Alacritty](https://github.com/jwilm/alacritty) - My current terminal
   of choice.
-It's cross platform, lightweight and also supports GPU rendering which is extremely useful for a nice smooth experience when scrolling large blocks of text or using terminal based editors like Vim.
+It's cross platform, lightweight and also supports GPU rendering which is extremely useful for a nice smooth experience when scrolling large blocks of text (think log outputs) or using terminal based editors like Vim and Nano.
-* [iTerm2](https://www.iterm2.com) - Tends to be the go to replacement on macOS and for good reason.
+* [iTerm2](https://www.iterm2.com) - This is the go to replacement on macOS and for good reason.
 It's full of features and very customisable.
 * [Kitty](https://sw.kovidgoyal.net/kitty) - Another cross platform terminal
   designed for keyboard power users.